Uncorked (2020 film): Plot

-On a date, Elijah tells Tanya about how he became interested in wine, and expresses his aspiration of becoming a master sommelier.
-Tanya encourages him to pursue his dream.
-Elijah takes an entrance exam for the Master Sommelier program and passes it, earning admittance to a sommelier school.
+Elijah meets Tanya at the wine shop and they go on a date at a roller rink.
+He tells her about how he became interested in wine, and expresses his aspiration to become a master sommelier.
+Seeing his passion for it, Tanya encourages him to pursue his dream.
+Elijah takes the grueling entrance exam for the Master Sommelier program and earns admittance.

+Looking for his father, Elijah finds him at a location for a second restaurant he plans on opening.
+Louis details his plans for the place, and finally he directly tells him he doesn't want it.
+Eli announces that he's going back to school for the training, and investing all of his savings into it.
+However, he also promises to continue working.

-The class is invited to an exchange program in Paris, but Elijah realizes he won't be able to afford it.
-Classmate Harvard agrees to split with him and Elijah raises the rest of the money he needs through fundraising.
-While in Paris, Elijah learns about Sylvia's cancer diagnosis, but she tells him to stay in France and wires him money despite Louis's disapproval.
+To improve their chances, Eli joins a study group.
+When they are told the class is invited to an exchange program in Paris, he realizes he won't be able to afford it.
+Classmate Harvard offers to split it with him, so Elijah raises the rest of the money he needs through fundraising in his extended family and selling his car.

+Elijah has a major financial setback when Harvard's father calls him back home.
+He is expected to return to work with him at Citibank.
+While in Paris Elijah learns Sylvia's cancer, which had been in remission for two years, has metastasized.
+However, she insists he stay in France and wires him money despite Louis's disapproval.

 Sylvia dies, and Elijah returns home for the funeral.
-He begins missing classes for his sommelier program in order to help Louis at the family restaurant.
+He tries to concentrate, but is constantly distracted, thinking about his mom.
+Eli begins missing classes for his sommelier program in order to help Louis at the family restaurant.
 Eventually, Elijah is forced to withdraw from the program.

-Louis gives in and, with Tanya, helps Elijah study for the master sommelier exam.
-Elijah takes his exam and later finds out that he did not pass.
-He returns to his two jobs.
-Sometime thereafter, Elijah reenrolls in the sommelier program.
+Louis gives in and, with Tanya and others, helps Elijah study for the master sommelier exam.
+He takes his exam and later finds out that he did not pass, so returns to his two jobs.
+Sometime thereafter, out to dinner one night with Tanya, he comes across one of his friends who'd struggled in the study group but still became a master sommelier.
+Inspired, Elijah reenrolls in the program.